Skip to main content

 AccessOAP

 The organization that handles OAP registration and care coordination.
 Not a government ministry — an independent intake organization.
+Registration requires a written ASD diagnosis, and being registered is not the same as receiving Core Clinical funding.
 Read the full guide →

 ACSD

 Assistance for Children with Severe Disabilities.
-A monthly provincial payment for families with household income under $76,920.
+A monthly provincial payment for low-income Ontario families.
+As of the current Ontario application form, the income threshold is listed as $76,920 — check the official page for current figures.
 Read the full guide →

 ADP